Eating disorders and memory

 Many memory impairments exist as a result from or cause of eating disorders.
 Eating disorders (EDs) are characterized by abnormal and disturbed eating patterns that affect the lives of the individuals who worry about their weight to the extreme.
 These abnormal eating patterns involve either inadequate or excessive food intake, affecting the individual's physical and mental health.

 In regard to mental health, individuals with eating disorders appear to have impairments in executive functioning, visual-spatial ability, divided and sustained attention, verbal functioning, learning, and memory.
-Some memory impairments found in individuals with ED, are due to nutritional deficiencies, as well as various cognitive and attentional biases.
+Some memory impairments found in individuals with eating disorders are due to nutritional deficiencies, as well as various cognitive and attentional biases.
 Neurobiological differences have been found in individuals with ED compared to healthy individuals, and these differences are reflected in specific memory impairments.
 There are certain treatments and effects of treatments, aimed at these ED-specific memory impairments.
 Animal research and areas of future research in relation to ED and memory, are also integral to understanding the effects of ED on memory.
 There are three particular diagnoses of eating disorders that have been linked to memory impairments: anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).

 Many areas of the brain are affected by eating disorders, and this is reflected in memory performance.